Mark Lawrence (bishop): Ministry

 Lawrence was born in Bakersfield, California, on March 19, 1950.
 A fifth generation Californian, he was educated at California State University, Bakersfield (BA, 1976) and Trinity Episcopal School for Ministry (M. Div.
 1980).
 He has also received honorary degrees from Nashotah House (D.D.
 2008) and Sewanee (D.D.
 2009).
 He has ministered in a wide variety of parish settings from suburban church plant, rural mission, inner city church, to downtown parish in California and Pennsylvania.
 These include Holy Family, Fresno, California; Saint Mark’s, Shafter, California (1981-1984); Saint Stephen’s, McKeesport, Pennsylvania (1984-1997) where he also established on Mon Valley Tri-Church Ministry taking two smaller congregations under a multi-staff network; and Saint Paul’s, Bakersfield, California (1997-2007).
 Known for being a dedicated pastor-teacher, Lawrence also served, among many other capacities, the Commission on Ministry, the Standing Committee, the Board of Examining Chaplains, and rural dean.
 He also served as a deputy to the General Conventions of 2003 and 2006.
 He has published articles on devotional and ecclesial concerns in various periodicals.

 Lawrence was known as a theological conservative in the Episcopal Church.
 He was consecrated as the diocesan bishop of the Episcopal Diocese of South Carolina on January 26, 2008, after a second election.
 He had first been elected in 2006, but did not gain approval to take office.
 His second election was approved following his reassurances that he would keep the diocese within the Episcopal Church.

-As bishop, Lawrence opposed all liberal policies of the Episcopal Church until the final rupture took place on October 18, 2012, when the Episcopal Church found him guilty of abandoning the church and renouncing its order.
+As bishop, Lawrence opposed all liberal policies of the Episcopal Church, such as acceptance of gay people, until the final rupture took place on October 18, 2012, when the Episcopal Church found him guilty of abandoning the church and renouncing its order.
 On November 17, 2012, a special convention of his departing diocese took place.
 The convention affirmed disaffiliation from the Episcopal Church and amended the diocesan constitution and canons to remove all references to the Episcopal Church.
 These actions were deemed ultra vires by the Episcopal Church and are currently the subject of ongoing lawsuits.

 Lawrence attended the general assembly of the Anglican Church in North America in June 2013, where he was one of the speakers.